Monitor PPI Calculator

 When should I use the Monitor PPI Calculator?

 Use it when your task matches one of these common needs: Compare a 24-inch 1080p monitor with a 27-inch 1440p monitor.
 Estimate pixel density before buying a display.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Monitor PPI Calculator doing with my inputs?

-In plain language: The calculator uses the Pythagorean theorem to find the pixel diagonal, then divides that by the screen diagonal in inches.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Pixel diagonal = sqrt(width pixels^2 + height pixels^2).
+PPI = pixel diagonal / screen diagonal inches.
+Aspect ratio is width pixels to height pixels simplified by their greatest common divisor.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Monitor PPI Calculator inputs mean?